jacobmerson/wedding-website/content/pages/001_Home.md

 ![Image of Maureen and Jacob](images/Maureen-and-Jacob_Homepage.jpg)

 Welcome to our wedding website!
-We have some exciting events plan for the weekend.
+We have some exciting events planned for the weekend.
 Explore the different tabs and reach out with any questions you might have.

 Please use our wedding hashtag! [#cantwhitetobeamerson](https://www.instagram.com/explore/tags/cantwhitetobeamerson/)